AndreWohnsland/CocktailBerry/readme.md

 # Hardware

-You can also run the interface on any non RPi hardware, but you wont be able to controll the pins without a device supporting this.
+You can also run the interface on any non RPi hardware, but you wont be able to control the pins without a device supporting this.
 To build a functional maker I provided a list of my used hardware.

 ## Used Hardware in Showcase Maker